Announcing a new worldwide wireless standard for

-The Electric Power Research Institute (EPRI), the United Technologies Council (UTC), Equipment Manufacturers and A number of Major US Utilities Supporting 802.16s for Field Area Networks
+The Electric Power Research Institute (EPRI), the Utility Technology Council (UTC) and a group of major US Utilities have now completed the new wireless standard for Industrial Field Area Networks - IEEE 802.16s

-This amendment will allow for standards based inter-operable WiMAX equipment in multiple nationwide licensed VHF and UHF frequency bands including the Upper 700 MHz A Band, the 217 MHz and 219 MHz AMTS Bands, the 218 MHz IVDS bands, the 900 MHz NPCS bands and the legacy paging frequencies starting at 157 MHz, 454 MHz, 459 MHz and 931 MHz.
+This amendment allows for standards based inter-operable IEEE 802.16 equipment in multiple nationwide licensed frequency bands including the Upper 700 MHz A Band, the 217 MHz and 219 MHz AMTS Bands, the 218 MHz IVDS bands, the 900 MHz NPCS bands and the legacy paging frequencies starting at 157 MHz, 454 MHz, 459 MHz and 931 MHz.

-Collectively, these frequencies represent up to 10 MHz of licensed spectrum that can be use for mission critical utility field area networks.
-This is especially important given the burgeoning need to support the Private Internet of Things for Distribution Automation and Distributed Energy Resource management.
+Collectively, these frequencies represent up to 10 MHz of licensed spectrum that can be use for mission critical industrial networks.